 During the six weeks of the Easter Season (50 days) we celebrate significant Church feasts:

-Ordinary Time resumes Week 9 on June 2nd and continues until Feast of Christ the King, which marks the end of the Year A.
+Ordinary Time resumes on June 6 and continues until Feast of Christ the King, which marks the end of the Year C.

 Feast days of significance during this time are:

-- June 19th: The Most Sacred Heart of Jesus
+- June 25th: The Immaculate Heart of Mary

-The cycle begins again in Advent 2020, November 29th when we begin Year B – The Year of Mark’s Gospel
+The cycle begins again in Advent 2022, November 27th when we begin Year A The Year of St Matthew’s Gospel